Alphagon/Alphagon.github.io/docs/posts/Wastsonx.ai Language Model Inference.md

 ### Getting Project ID

-After logging into your IBM cloud account navigate to [watsonx.ai](https://watsonx.ai).
-You'll be welcomed with the following screen.
+After logging into your IBM cloud account, navigate to [watsonx.ai](https://watsonx.ai).
+You'll be welcomed with the following screen:
 ![0](../images/watsonx_1.png)

-On the top left corner you'll find the menu button.
-Choose Projects and create a new project and give it some name.
+In the top left corner, you'll find the menu button.
+Choose "Projects", create a new project, and give it a name.
-Next go to the manage section and select General.
-There you need to copy the Project ID and store it somewhere, we will later use it in the API calls.
+Next, go to the "Manage" section and select "General".
+Copy the Project ID and store it somewhere safe, as we will later use it in the API calls.

 ![1](../images/watsonx_2.png)

 ### Creating Service ID and API Token

-You need to create Service ID and this should be added as a collaborator for your newly created project.
+You need to create Service ID and add it as a collaborator for your newly created project.

-For this first go to the Access (IAM).
-Select Service IDs in the Manage Identities section.
+First, go to the "Access (IAM)".
+Under "Manage Identities" section, select "Service IDs".

 ![2](../images/watsonx_3.png)

-Create a Service ID.
-Give it a name and some description to it, so when you comeback you know what you've created it for.
+Create a Service ID, give it a name and add a description to it, so when you comeback you know what you've created it for.

-Now under the  same section [Manage Identities], select API Keys and create an API key.
-We will use this for generating a bearer token for our API call.
+Next, under the  same section [Manage Identities], select "API Keys" and create an API key.
+This key will be used to generate a bearer token for our API call.
-Give it a name and description and create the key and store it somewhere safe, this won't be accessible later.
+Give the key a name and description, create the key and store it somewhere safe, as it won't be accessible later.

 ![3](../images/watsonx_3.png)